GLOBAL MARKETS-Markets on edge as policymakers flex muscles

 * Strengthens financial clout in era of low oil prices (Adds details, analysis)

-As fears about China's economic slowdown and its impact on world growth rattle markets, its central bank has pumped cash into the economy and investors now bet the U.S. Federal Reserve will delay an interest rate rise that had been expected as early as this month.
+Benchmark indexes in Paris, Frankfurt and Milan were broadly flat and outperforming a slightly negative European market at 0842 GMT.

-U.S. private employment data due later on Wednesday, a precursor to Friday's critical non-farm payroll data, is expected to show firms added more jobs in August than July.
+"Trader and investor nerves are a bit fragile at the moment...People are just unsure at the moment of whether this is a good buying opportunity or not," said Paul Chesterton, a trader at brokerage Peregrine & Black.

-"The general level of volatility is going to stay for some time.
-People are still nervous despite several policy responses in China," Clairinvest fund manager Ion-Marc Valahu said, adding he did not expect the market to close at a new low.
+A recent surge in financial market volatility, driven by fears over China's economic slowdown and its impact on world growth, has seen the Chinese central bank pump cash into the economy and also fuelled bets that the U.S. Federal Reserve will delay raising interest rates as early as this month.

-With the European Central Bank meeting on Thursday, traders said there were growing expectations for a dovish stance to soothe markets.
+With the European Central Bank's policy meeting due on Thursday, traders said there were growing expectations for a dovish stance in the wake of the market turmoil.
 The ECB launched its bond-buying scheme, or quantitative easing, this year and it has pledged to intervene further if needed.

 "Investors are keenly awaiting (ECB President Mario) Draghi's press conference tomorrow and a lot of investors are not taking major positions ahead of that," said RIA Capital Markets strategist Nick Stamenkovic.